 If you want to build an AI writing assistant that works for creative professionals, don't just constrain computing resources—constrain interaction models.
 Force the team to design for writers who refuse to learn new interfaces, work in noisy environments, and demand zero latency between thought and output.

-Teams that understand the constraint paradox will dominate the next phase of AI product development because they can consistently access creative breakthroughs that resource-maximization approaches miss.
+As AI capabilities become commoditized, the differentiation comes from teams that can impose meaningful limitations that force unique solutions.
 While competitors are building bigger, more complex solutions, constraint-driven teams are building simpler, more innovative ones that capture markets.

-Master the constraint paradox now, before your competitors discover that the smallest boxes often contain the biggest innovations.
+The smallest boxes often contain the biggest innovations.
 The revolution in AI product development isn't coming from teams with unlimited resources—it's coming from teams with unlimited creativity within carefully constructed limits.